 In 1972 Jule Fosbender took over as Director, and in 1976 the need for additional space had to be faced once again.
 The decision was made to purchase the closed J.C.
 Penney store on East Maumee Street using invested funds.
 On June 12, 1978, the Adrian Public Library opened the doors to its new home.

 In 1987 the Bank of Lenawee gave the City the property directly behind the library to be developed into a park, which is now called Library Square.
-Funding for the park came from the Fee Estate.
+Funding for the park came from the Harriet Kimball Fee Estate funds.

 In 1990 the library received a matching LSCA grant to renovate the lower level of the library into storage area and a meeting/gallery room.